Shougo/dpp-protocol-http/README.md

 Plain repository root URLs like `https://github.com/owner/repo` are intentionally rejected — only archives or single-file URLs are supported.

+NOTE: The protocol does not support version lock and rollback.

 ## Required

 NOTE: To download plugins, "curl" or "wget" is required.